How I Serve WordPress Assets from Cloudflare R2 (For Almost Free.)

 /**

-* Description: Generates image variants on request from the R2 Worker.
+* Description: Generates resized image variants on-demand for the R2 Worker.

 */